AD-Vega/rtl-power-fftw/doc/rtl_power_fftw.1.md

        gnuplot

 In this pipeline, `sed` intervenes by replacing the header and separators written by `rtl_power_fftw` with inline commands for `gnuplot`.

+To scan frequencies between 100 MHz and 110 MHz and subtract baseline data from each scan, you could do:

+    rtl_power_fftw -f 100M:110M -B baseline_data.dat > spectrum.dat

+This example also illustrates the fact that for all the options where it is possible, the program selects some safe default values and the options can be omitted.
+Although be noted that omiting the option to specify number of bins (`-b`) and relying on its default value while subtracting baseline is a discouraged practise.
+You should always specify `--bins` along with `--baseline`.

 ## AUTHORS